jkaplan55/ISOr3/ReadMe.md

     * Go to `https://brew.sh` to get homebrew
     * Follow the directions at the end of the install script to add homebrew to your PATH
     * Use `brew install cmake` to install cmake
+    * After installing cmake you may need to reset the Xcode configuration with `sudo xcode-select --reset`
+    * You may also need to open Xcode.
+Go to Xcode->Settings->Locaton.
+Find the Command Line tools and specifically set the Xcode version.
+This will allow cmake to find Clang for your Xcode Version.
+Reset command abvove should take care of this, but you can set it here if not.
-    * After installing cmake you may need to resent the Xcode configuration with `sudo xcode-select --reset` Follow the instructions at the end of the homebrew install to add brew to your PATH.
+   * Follow the instructions at the end of the homebrew install to add brew to your PATH.

 * on Windows install binaires and add Cmake to path (TODO: Confirm)